jcalpickard/jcalpickard.github.io/_compost/tinkering.md

 stage: tinkering
 ---

 A hands-on, experimental approach to problem-solving and innovation, through incremental adjustments to what already exists.
 Playful exploration.
 A willingness to engage with materials or mechanisms directly.
 Repair, repurposing, a cyclical process of trial and error, through experiments and iteration.
-Next stage: [[roughing-out]].

 Tinkering values discovery, embracing failure as opportunities to learn and refine ideas.
 Tinkerers work with a variety of tools and materials, drawing inspiration from diverse fields and integrating different skillsets.
 Tactile exploration?